-We release our source code at [25] for open review and reproducibility.
-In this implementation, we construct NLPs using the CasADi symbolic framework [26] and solve them with the primal-dual interior-point solver IPOPT [27].
+We construct NLPs using the CasADi symbolic framework [26] and solve them with the primal-dual interior-point solver IPOPT [27].
 Major settings that allowed us to reach fair computation times include:

-- Using MX rather than SX CasADi symbols. - Using the MA27 or MA97 linear solvers within IPOPT. - Capping the CPU time and number of solver iterations to 100 ms and 100, respectively.
+- Using MX rather than SX CasADi symbols. - Using the MA27 or MA97 linear solvers within IPOPT. - Capping the CPU time and number of iterations to 100 ms and 100, respectively.
 When these budgets are exceeded, the solver has most likely diverged away from any feasible solution. - Using the adaptive rather than monotone update strategy for the barrier parameter, which made computations roughly 40% faster.

 With this implementation, it takes roughly 10 to 40 ms to solve an NMPC problem (see Section V for details).
-These computation times are on the same scale as those reported in the warm-started phase of [5].
-We don't suffer a significant cold start in our setting, most likely because the problem we solve is smaller (single-contact) and we have reformulated its structure concisely with the FIP model.
+These computation times are on the same scale as those reported in the warm-started phase of [6], but we don't suffer a secondlong cold start to generate an initial feasible solution.
+This is most likely because the problem we solve is smaller (singlesupport) and we have reformulated its structure concisely.